 - Balances roll over each year and accrue interest, allowing you to save pre-tax dollars over time for medical expenses

-- You get to keep the balance even if you leave UPG or move to a non-HAS eligible health plan
+- You get to keep the balance even if you leave UPG or move to a non-HSA eligible health plan

 - Both employees and employers can make pre-tax contributions up to the IRS annual limit.
 For those 55 and older, an additional catch-up amount is allowed.